latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The Emergency Food Program is a partnership of local pantries and soup kitchens.
+The Emergency Food Program from Associated Churches is a partnership of local pantries and soup kitchens.
 As resources allow, Associated Churches, working with these groups, is able to provide a household with a large assortment of free groceries, fruits, canned goods and other nutritious foods.
 Clients of the pantry may be able to receive packages up to 12 times a year based on an assessment of their household income.
 The pantries that are part of the Neighborhood Food Network provide a supply of food to prepare healthy meals as recommended by the USDA and other experts.

 A Baby Closet is for newborns, and low income families can access it.
 It also often supports single moms.
 The Associated Churches of Fort Wayne and Allen County ministry may have cribs, free diapers, clothing, and referrals to places to get formula.
 Other services may be advice on having children’s immunizations up-to-date or coupons for free goods.
+Find a wide range of other free baby products for struggling parents.

 Seasonal and holiday support is provided too.
 There will be an annual Thanksgiving meal service for eligible clients, as well as help at Christmas, maybe even including a small present for a child.
 The holiday packages typically consist of donated foods (such as Turkeys and the toppings) from the community, personal toiletries and cleaning supplies.
 If funding is available, then the seasonal support may also be eggs, meat and produce to add to the packages.

 Students that are enrolled into a free school meal program may be candidates for the Weekend Snack Pack Program.
 This offers, for free, healthy snack food to low-income children at risk for hunger and it fills this hunger void by giving children healthy, easy to prepare foods.
 There may also be free meals served around the region at local churches during the summer months.
-When it comes to the snacks, each enrolled student will be given a sealed snack packs a few weekends a month or during a break, such as over the holiday.
+When it comes to the snacks, each enrolled studen will be given a sealed snack packs a few weekends a month or during a break, such as over the holiday.

 Transitional Shelters are available for the homeless.
 They will offer guests (or even entire families) food, clothing and of course a place to live or stay.
 These various supportive services are intended to address the cause of the homelessness, and assistance is for anyone who is temporarily without housing.